Advertisement

 Latest news on Austrian Politics: coverage of elections, coalition talks, Freedom Party (FPÖ) surge, People's Party (ÖVP), Social Democrats (SPÖ), and key policy developments in Austria.

 Austria's political landscape has undergone significant changes in recent years, with the far-right Freedom Party (FPÖ) securing a historic victory in the September 2024 legislative elections, winning 28.8% of the vote.
-The country operates as a federal semi-presidential republic, with power shared between the President, currently Alexander Van der Bellen, and the government led by the Chancellor.
+The country operates as a federal semi-presidential republic, with power shared between the President, and the government led by the Chancellor.

 The Austrian political system reflects a strong tradition of social partnership and consensus-building, with various interest groups, including chambers of labour, commerce, and agriculture, playing significant roles in policy-making.
 The country's political culture is characterised by a mix of conservative and progressive elements, with ongoing debates about immigration, national identity, and Austria's role within the European Union.